-Brian K. Jennison is a principal staff engineer and assistant supervisor of the Electromagnetics Systems Group at the Johns Hopkins University’s Applied Physics Laboratory.
+Brian K. Jennison is a principal staff engineer in the Electromagnetics Systems Group at the Johns Hopkins University’s Applied Physics Laboratory.
 He holds M.S. and Ph.D. degrees in Electrical Engineering from Purdue University and a BS in Electrical Engineering from the Missouri University of Science and Technology (formerly the University of Missouri at Rolla).
-Since joining JHU/APL, Jennison has worked on various signal processing projects in underwater acoustics, radar, and for other sensor systems.
+Since joining JHU/APL, Dr. Jennison has worked on various signal processing projects in underwater acoustics, radar, and for other sensor systems.
 He currently teaches Signals & Systems and Digital Signal Processing, and previously taught Multirate Signal Processing and Multidimensional Digital Signal Processing in JHU’s Engineering for Professionals programs and served as chair of EP’s Electrical and Computer Engineering Program.
+He was awarded the JHU EP Sustained Excellence in Teaching Award in 2021.

 Clinton (Clint) L. Edwards is a member of the Senior Professional Staff at The Johns Hopkins University (JHU) Applied Physics Laboratory (JHU/APL) serving as a technology lead in the area of Space War Fighting and Tactics for national security applications.